NEW: The attackers were in touch with Syria's secret police, a Turkish minister says

 The two car bombs exploded Saturday afternoon in the southern Turkey town of Reyhanli, according to Turkish Interior Minister Muammer Guler.
 In addition to the 43 people dead, 29 people were injured critically, said Guler.
 Atalay added that 50 people were still hospitalized as of Saturday night.

-The first blast occurred at about 1:55 p.m.
-Saturday at Reyhanli’s city hall.
+The first blast occurred at about 1:55 p.m. at the municipality building, which houses city government offices.
 A second, more powerful blast occurred in front of the post office.

 In both cases, cars were loaded with large amounts of explosive material, according to Guler.
 There was a third explosion of a diesel fuel tank elsewhere in Reyhanli, but Guler said this was ruled an accident.